Veganism: Other products and farming practices

 A concern is the case of medications, which are routinely tested on animals to ensure they are effective and safe, and may also contain animal ingredients, such as lactose, gelatine, or stearates.
 There may be no alternatives to prescribed medication or these alternatives may be unsuitable, less effective, or have more adverse side effects.
 Experimentation with laboratory animals is also used for evaluating the safety of vaccines, food additives, cosmetics, household products, workplace chemicals, and many other substances.
-Vegans may avoid certain vaccines, such as the flu vaccine, which is commonly produced in chicken eggs.
-An effective alternative, Flublok, is widely available in the United States.
+Vaccines may also be produced using animal products.
+E.g. most flu vaccines are manufactured using eggs.

 Farming of fruits and vegetables may include fertilizing the soil with animal manure – even on organic farms, possibly causing a concern to vegans for ethical or environmental reasons.
 "Vegan" (or "animal-free") farming uses plant compost only.